xianranli/MappingReadsTargetRegion/README.md

 4	BTx623	SRR5271056

 ---------------------------
-The final combined bam file, for example, will be '80M.bam' for the 1st accession, 'Hegari.bam' for the 2nd accession.
+The final combined bam file, for example, will be '80M.bam' for the 1st strain, 'Hegari.bam' for the 2nd strain.

+Usage:
+perl bp_run_bwa_mem_TP.pl pre_dir srr_list reference sam_header